 ・Hirai Kaichiro Memorial Library:

-Newly opened in April, 2016 and contains mainly the collections of literature in humanities and social sciences, including the Saionji Collection, Hakuyoso Collection and Suekawa Collection and special collections of Shizuka Shirakawa and Shuichi Kato.
+Newly opened in April, 2016, it mainly contains collections of literature in humanities and social sciences, including the Saionji Collection, Hakuyoso Collection and Suekawa Collection and special collections of Shizuka Shirakawa and Shuichi Kato.

 ・Shugakukan Research Library (Shugakukan 1st floor):

-Contains the collections of research books in the social science field and foreign languages.
-This library is primarily designated for use by faculty and graduate students (undergraduate students are required to follow specified procedures.
+Contains collections of research books in the social science field and foreign languages.
+This library is primarily designated for use by faculty and graduate students (undergraduate students are required to follow specified procedures to use this library).

 ・Arts & Humanities Library (Shugakukan B1):

 Contains collections of research materials in the humanities field.
 Japanese-bound, Chinese-bound and other highly specialized materials are also contained.
 This library is primarily designated for use by faculty and graduate students (Undergraduate students are required to follow specified procedures to use this library).

-Contains materials related to the fields of College of Science and Engineering, College of Information Science and Engineering, College of Life Sciences and College of Pharmaceutical Sciences.
+Contains materials in fields related to the Colleges of Science and Engineering, Information Science and Engineering, Life Sciences, and Pharmaceutical Sciences.

 ・Media Library (Across Wing 2nd to 6th floors):

-Contains materials related to the fields of College of Economics and College of Sport and Health Science.
+Contains materials in fields related to the College of Economics and College of Sport and Health Science.

 Osaka Ibaraki Campus

 ・OIC Library (Building B, 2nd to 4th floors):

 Has about 1,100 seats and contains mainly collections related to the social sciences.
-The OIC Library is open to any member of the general public and provides fee-based access to the Library's resources to assist with researching, analyzing and studying.
+The OIC Library is open to any member of the general public and provides fee-based access to the library's resources to assist with research, analysis and study.

 Click here for more information.

 ・Suzaku Research Library (Nakagawa Kaikan, Floor B1):

 Contains law, management and public policy research materials.
 This library is for use primarily by faculty and graduate students of Ritsumeikan Suzaku Campus.